ncatlab/nlab-content/pages/7/8/9/3/23987/content.md

 \linebreak

-The following lists the center's public activities, such as regional and international events and weekly seminars, with further materials (videos, slides, etc.) provided where available.
+The following lists the center's public activities, notably local events and local weekly seminars regional and international events, with further materials (slides, references, videos, etc.) provided where available.

 \linebreak